Flutter Design Patterns: 20 — Chain of Responsibility

 - Client — composes the chain(s) of handlers and later initiates the request to a ConcreteHandler object on the chain.

-The Chain of Responsibility design pattern should be used when the system is expected to process different kinds of requests in various ways, but neither the request types nor the handling sequence is defined at compile-time.
+The Chain of Responsibility design pattern should be used when the system is expected to process different kinds of requests in various ways, but neither the request types nor the handling sequence is defined at compile time.
 The pattern enables linking several handlers into one chain and allowing the client to pass requests along that chain.
-As a result, each handler will receive the request and process it and/or pass it further.
+As a result, each handler will receive the request, process it, and/or pass it further.
 Also, to resolve the unknown handling sequence problem, handlers could provide setters for a reference field of the successor inside the handler classes — you will be able to add, delete or reorder handlers at run-time, hence changing the handling sequence of a request.

 Furthermore, the CoR pattern should be used when a single request must be handled by multiple handlers, usually in a particular order.
 In this case, the chain could be defined at compile-time and all requests will get through the chain exactly as planned.
 If the execution order is irrelevant, just roll the dice and build the chain in random order — all handlers would still receive the request and handle it.